YodasMyDad/ZauberCMS/Notes.md

 IMPORTANT!!
 DO NOT WORRY ABOUT UI/UX!!!
 JUST MAKE WORK, THIS IS A POC!

 #### POC to finish
+Members should be Users and need consistent naming Roles will have the types on them (So admin will have properties, standard will have properties and everyone will be standard, admin probably won't)
+    - Maybe make PropertyType that everything uses
-Make the single edit media much better and have an extended content editor which saves to extended content Get member tree's sorted (Need a TreeStub or something, look at screenshots) Members + Member Types (Including admins) and member picker Add TinyMCE editor - Need to think where to store the API key globally?
+Get member tree's sorted (Need a TreeStub or something, look at screenshots) Make the single edit media much better and have an extended content editor which saves to extended content Members + Member Types (Including admins) and member picker Add TinyMCE editor - Need to think where to store the API key globally?
 Add settings and make settings UI uniform Paths (For breadcrumbs etc...) - Think about what happens if a page is moved